If a child comes to you and tells you that they’ve been mistreated:

 Yes.
 We know there are times when the pressure of parenting can be overwhelming.
 Contact Tikinagan and consult with an Intake Screener with regards to difficulties that you are having in parenting your children.
 If you are a child needing help, or the sibling or friend of a child you are worried about, you may also call at any time.
 All calls are confidential and we’re here to help children and their families.

 Tikinagan does not get involved in every situation that we receive information regarding and often suggests other services that would be more appropriate to assist you.

-Tikinagan gets involved with families after a referral has been made to the agency.
-Referrals can come from a family themselves, or a friend or neighbor.
+Tikinagan gets involved with families after a report has been made to the agency.
+Reports can come from a family themselves, or a friend or neighbour.